npaulat/teava/README.md

 4. Polymorphic TE quality filtering and reformatting
 5. SNV/Indel quality filtering and enrichment analysis

+The workflow for MELT runs using simulated TE insertion data is also available in the **simulations** folder.

 ## Necessary programs
 * Python v2.7/v3.6.0 (https://www.python.org/)
 * R v3.6.2 (https://www.r-project.org/)